Do you recognize these problems?

 - IT: use case, specification, wiki knowledge base, online and onboard help, installation and configuration guide

 DITA is an innovative method and an international OASIS standard for structuring and publishing content.
 The main idea of DITA is that you write small, structured chunks of information (“topics”) containing text, illustrations, tables and even video, which you manage in a central repository and reuse in various publications and documents (“single sourcing”).
 You save the topics in a standardized format (XML), which you can maintain and publish using a myriad of tools.
-DITA topics are easy to maintain, cut translation costs and are ideal for omnichannel publishing, for example on a smartphone or tablet.
+DITA topics are easy to maintain, cut down on translation costs and are ideal for omnichannel publishing, for example on a smartphone or tablet.
 You can use various XML editors to write content in DITA, such as oXygen XML Author, FontoXML, XMetaL Author and Adobe FrameMaker with DITA-FMx.

 You haven’t the slightest idea how to start writing that process description?
 Or does everyone write it in a different way, so there is no consistency?
 Use Flow’s document outlines.
 Forget those worries about the layout or structure of your document.
-Our outlines give you these basic structure, so you can focus on writing the content that you need.
+Our outlines provide you with a basic structure to work with, so you can focus on writing the content that you need.

 Our document outlines are available in several languages and for different types of documents.